 Ps.: Near the Estói Palace is the Roman ruins of Milreu, one of the most well-preserved places that indicate the Roman presence in the Algarve.
 If you have time, you should also visit it.

-This is my list of the 15 best things to do in Faro, and below you will find a suggested itinerary and some tips to help you plan your trip.
+This is my list of the 15 best things to do in Faro, and below you’ll find a suggested itinerary and some tips to help you plan your trip.

 Safe travels and have fun in Portugal.